RosettaCommons/rosetta/README.md

 The main GitHub repository on https://github.com/RosettaCommons/rosetta integrates all the Rosetta-associated code base.
 It should be noted that many parts of Rosetta are structured as GitHub projects on their own, which the main repository conveniently presents as submodules.
-Dominant are external software packages that Rosetta is redistributing, which will help synchronizing development and thus supports users and developers in their communication.
+Dominant are external software packages that Rosetta is redistributing, which will help synchronizing development to exact versions of those external softwares across software distributions and thus support users and developers in their communication.

 It is not required to manually retrieve those subprojects, or to auto-retrieve them all.
 For the basic Rosetta infrastruture most parts are not required and anything extra unnecessarily compliates the build process.